hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	NOTE: Use single quotes around the string, if you want to search for something containing spaces in them.

-* rsearch cellAddrRange StringToSearch replace NewStringToUse
+* rsearchreplace cellAddrRange StringToSearch ReplaceWithNewString

 	Similar to rsearch, but additionally allow the searched string to be replaced with the new string given.